-Height Development for the purposes of medium density residential housing or tourist and visitor accommodation must not exceed three (3) storeys in height.
+Hoight Development for the purposes of medium density residential Height housing or tourist and visitor accommodation must not excee three (3) storevs in height. three (3) storeys in height.
 Siting Accesses and entries to any dwellings or tourist and visitor accommodation proposed must face towards Box Avenue and/or Franklin Street.
-Private open For multi storey residential flat buildings, dwellings on ground level space/communal should have private open space of at least 25m2 with a minimum open space length and width of 4m.
-For multi storey residential flat buildings, dwellings not on ground level must have access to balconies extending out of living areas in a northerly direction with a minimum depth of 2m.
-Multi storey residential development should provide between 25 and 35% of the site area as communal open space. · · For attached or semi-detached residential development, between 40m2 of private open space must be provided with a minimum length and width of 4m.
-Landscaping Development for the purposes of tourist and visitor Landodaping accommodation should set aside between 25 and 35% of the site area for landscaping. area for landscaping.
-Landscaping for the purposes of communal open space must provide for a variety of plantings and must not consist of large impermeable surfaces so as to minimise run off and the heat island effect.
-Dayling and Parking and Parking for the purposes of multi dwelling housing must be access provided at the alternative rate of: 1 space per 1 or 2 bedroom unit (including studio units) 2 spaces per each unit with 3 bedrooms or more.
+Private open For multi storey residential flat buildings, dwellings on ground level space/communal should have private open space of at least 25m2 with a minimu open space length and width of 4m. opon opuco For multi storey residential flat buildings, dwellings not on ground level must have access to balconies extending out of living areas in a northerly direction with a minimum depth of 2m.
+Multi storey residential development should provide between 25 and 35% of the site area as communal open space.
+For attached or semi-detached residential development, between 40m2 of private open space must be provided with a minimum length and width of 4m.
+Londoopping Landscaping accommodation should set aside between 25 and 35% of the site area for landscaping.
+Landscaping for the purposes of communal open space r provide for a variety of plantings and must not consist of la impermeable surfaces so as to minimise run off and the heat island effect.
+Parking and Parking for the purposes of multi dwelling housing must be access provided at the alternative rate of: 1 space per 1 or 2 bedroom unit (including studio units) 2 spaces per each unit with 3 bedrooms or more.
 0.25 spaces in visitor parking per dwelling.

 Where parking cannot be provided without non-compliance with open space or land scaping requirements, it must be provided either underground or under the building, provided that sufficient screening is provided.
 If secure parking or storage facilities are to be provided, they must be adequately screened from view from the street.